bbusemeyer/bbusemeyer.github.io/_posts/2018-08-29-density-matrix.md

 $$
 \langle \Psi | c_i^\dagger c_j | \Psi \rangle.
 $$
-It's diagonal is simply the density of electrons.
+Its diagonal is simply the density of electrons.
-It's off-diagonal represents a measure of the correlation between the occupation of two single-particle orbitals.
+Its off-diagonal represents a measure of the correlation between the occupation of two single-particle orbitals.
 This is often interpreted as "hopping" (although there is no dynamical aspect to it) because large elements between two atoms implies there is bonding between those atoms.
 A tight binding model is a model that is expressed in terms of the one-body density matrix.